TinyStuff/TinyPubSub/README.md

 ## STATE

-Release (1.0 for TinyPubSub and 1.1 for TinyPubSub.Forms)
+Release (1.2.x for TinyPubSub and 1.2.x for TinyPubSub.Forms)

 ## NUGET

-Package are built for profile 259.
+Package 1.0.x and 1.1.x are built for profile 259.
+Packaged 1.2.x are built using netstandard 1.0.

 ### Forms
 If you are using TinyPubSub from Xamarin forms, install this package and call the init method as described at the top.
 You don't have to install any other package.